nextflow-io/nextflow/docs/conda.rst

     }
   }

-The above configuration snippet allow the execution either with Conda or Docker specifying ``-profile conda`` or ``-profile docker`` when running the workflow script.
+The above configuration snippet allows the execution either with Conda or Docker specifying ``-profile conda`` or ``-profile docker`` when running the workflow script.